 In May 2012, we launched the National Express Foundation, to support the development achievement of young people through the provision of student bursaries and community grants.
 This is our principal channel for charitable support.
 You can find out more about the Foundation in its own section of the website.

 National Express continues to support Transaid, an international development charity, in providing trainers to improve bus driving standards in Tanzania.
 Qualified trainers have been seconded to the Tanzanian National Institute of Training in Dar es Salaam to build the skills of local driving instructors, and improve engineering standards.
 You can find out more about our partnership with Transaid.

-In the UK, we are partners with the Royal British Legion, The Prince's Trust and CHICKS.
+In the UK, we are partners with the Royal British Legion and The Prince's Trust.
 Our relationship with the Royal British Legion forms part of our commitment to support the military and former service personnel.
-The Prince's Trust and CHICKS - which provides respite breaks for young people from the inner cities - form part of our Youth Promise commitments.
+The Prince's Trust partnership forms part of our Youth Promise commitment.

 In Spain, ALSA provides support to a number of organisations.
 Since 2007 it has been working with Unicef to improve the conditions in which babies are brought up in certain areas of Morocco.
 The next phase of the project will focus on the provision of neonatal and post natal care.
 You can find out more about our partnership with Unicef.

 In North America, Durham School Services adopted the Special Olympics as its number one charitable cause in 1996.
 You can find out more about our partnership with the Special Olympics.